 When treating the occasional spell of diarrhea in your dog, the natural approach is always the best approach; Over the counter human medicine should be used only as a last resort.

-These natural home remedies for dogs with diarrhea should be used when the problem stems from stress, or ingestion of something he got a hold of (in the garbage, on the street or at the dog park, or on an afternoon at the river).
+These natural home remedies for dogs with diarrhea should be used when the problem stems from stress or ingestion of something he got a hold of (in the garbage, on the street, at the dog park, or on an afternoon at the river).
+If the digestive condition lasts for more than a few day, or if your dog won’t eat, it’s time for a visit to the vet.

 THANKS SO MUCH FOR VISITING AND I HOPE YOU LEARNED A BIT FROM THIS ARTICLE.
 YOU ARE WELCOME TO LEAVE ANY QUESTIONS, COMMENTS, OBSERVATIONS, OR RELEVANT EXPERIENCES IN THE COMMENTS SECTION BELOW!